 Long rallies are a feature of women’s doubles these days; patience is needed as well as guile to penetrate well organised defences.
 These two are very fit and have the endurance to outlast their opponents.
 50 & 60 shot rallies are no problem.
 With their strength and speed, they can turn the screw on their opponents really effectively.
 They won the 2019 India Open in two games but the last one went to 25-23.
 It shows a willingness to commit to victory, rather than let the match drift to an unnecessary third game.

 There’s more to them than just stubborn stamina though.
 They’ve got great accuracy – especially Polii – and they are adept at changing direction in rallies to place the shuttle after working the opening.
-Greysia is the boss but there is great chemistry between them – take a look at the video at the top of this piece.
+Greysia is the boss but there is obviously great chemistry between them.

 So what does the future hold?
 Greysia Polii is quoted as saying